 Was this your first office move?

-When I joined Q I knew there was an office move coming up, but I’d never taken one on before.
+When I joined Managed by Q, I knew there was an office move coming up, but I’d never taken one on before.
 In my previous role as Office Operations Associate at ZocDoc, we had offices on four different floors, so I’d done a lot of moving desks between floors.
 But I had never tackled a whole move — let alone a gut renovation of an entire floor.

 What stages did you go through to prepare for the move?

-When I arrived at Q, about 80% of the planning stages were complete.
+When I arrived at Managed by Q, about 80% of the planning stages were complete.
 I first caught up on the vision for the space, the key players for the move, and what decisions had been made.
-Q’s former office manager passed me all the information she had, and then I met with our architects and designer to learn more about the plans.
+Managed by Q’s former office manager passed me all the information she had, and then I met with our architects and designer to learn more about the plans.

 Next I needed to get everything in place so that the move was actually possible.
 I got to do the fun parts like picking out furniture, planning seating, and figuring out storage.
 The hardest part of the move was making sure the actual space was ready to use: the bathrooms, electrical inspection, plumbing, and HVAC system.
 The non-glamorous elements of the space were the most crucial.